10 Things to Do in Rio de Janeiro in August

 Hiking in Rio| ©Elias Rovielo

-August is the month for outdoor plans, so take the opportunity to explore Rio's Tijuca rainforest.
-It is one of the best excursions from Rio de Janeiro, as it is a nearby destination less than twenty minutes away, which you can access on your own or in the company of a local guide.
-It is an urban green area with a variety of animal species, including monkeys, butterflies and birds.
+August is the month for outdoor activities, so you can take advantage of exploring the Tijuca rainforest.
+It is one of the best excursions from Rio de Janeiro, as it is a nearby destination less than twenty minutes away, which you can access on your own or with a local guide.
+It is an urban green area with a variety of animal species, including monkeys, butterflies, and birds.

-Additionally, in the month of August there is little chance of rain and you can take advantage of a jeep ride, as the terrain is safe.
-This is a phenomenon that occurs mostly in Rio de Janeiro, due to its proximity to the Caribbean: in fact, all other cities face a different type of weather.
-Safe guided tours for tourists are available from 63 euros and usually include transfer, professional guide and recreational activities.
-Note that in the rainforest you can take advantage of:
+Additionally, in August there is little chance of rain and you can take advantage of jeep tours, as the terrain is safe.
+This phenomenon occurs mainly in Rio de Janeiro, due to its proximity to the Caribbean: in fact, other cities face a different type of climate.
+There are safe guided tours for tourists starting at £63, which usually include transport, a professional guide and recreational activities.
+Keep in mind that in the jungle you can enjoy:

-• Visit Cachoeira dos Macacos or the Monkey Waterfall, a hiking and trekking area ideal for beginners.
-Here you can refresh yourself and get to know the local fruits.
+• Visit Cachoeira dos Macacos or Monkey Falls, an ideal hiking and trekking area for beginners.
+Here you can cool off and discover local fruits.

-• Climb the Vista Chinesa viewpoint near the waterfall, which offers panoramic views of Christ the Redeemer and the bays of Ipanema and Copacabana.
+• Climb up to the Vista Chinesa viewpoint near the waterfall, which offers panoramic views of Christ the Redeemer and the bays of Ipanema and Copacabana.

-• Pass through the Mata Atlântica, an Atlantic forest where endangered species are found.
+• Pass through the Mata Atlântica, an Atlantic forest where endangered species can be found.

-• Visit Mayrink Chapel, a chapel in the middle of the mountain of high historical value where only one mass is held every month.
+• Visit Mayrink Chapel, a chapel in the middle of the mountain with great historical value where only one mass is held per month.

-• Explore the Emperor's Table stone lookout, which offers a complete perspective of the city.
+• Explore the Emperor's Table stone viewpoint, which offers a complete perspective of the city.

 Book a jeep tour through the Tijuca rainforest

-3. Get a tan and enjoy activities on Rio's most beautiful beaches.
+3. Sunbathe and enjoy activities on the most beautiful beaches in Rio de Janeiro.

 Copacabana| ©Victoria Rachitzky